-According to the law, there is only one basis for the detention of asylum seekers whose application is still pending.
-This relates to asylum applications which are lodged by people who are already in detention, in particular those:
+According to the law, there are two possibilities s for the detention of asylum seekers whose application is still pending.
+The first relates to asylum applications which are lodged by people who are already in detention, in particular those:

 - In pre-trial detention;